iotaledger/access-server/specs/3-SPECS/access-ENGINEERING-SPEC-0000.md

 Please describe the language, minimal version and any other details necessary.
 -->

-IOTA Access Core Server is designed to run on Embedded Systems and IoT devices.
+IOTA Access Server is designed to run on Embedded Systems and IoT devices.
 Thus, it is imperative that it is implemented in the C programming language ([C99](http://www.open-std.org/jtc1/sc22/WG14/www/docs/n1256.pdf)), in order to ensure compatibility with these target devices.

 [CMake](https://cmake.org/) v3.11 is used as Build System.